Drednote/drednote/README.md

   for Telegram bots within the Spring ecosystem.
 While it's still a work in progress, I'm excited to keep improving it! 😬
 - 👉👈 I know Javascript, Typescript, React at the "I can make a simple website" level
-- 💻 I've created a website that provides comprehensive information about me.
+- 💻 ~~I've created a website that provides comprehensive information about me.
-  You can check it out [here](https://drednote.github.io)
+  You can check it out [here](https://drednote.github.io)~~ (It is still in progress)
-- 💬 Feel free to reach out to me through the contact details available in the biography section on my website.
+- 💬 Feel free to reach out to me through the contact details available in the biography section.
   I'd love to connect and chat!

 ### Language and tools: